Read on to learn important facts about ovulation.

 Ovulation happens when a woman’s body releases an egg from her ovaries and then it travels to the fallopian tube where it waits to be fertilized by a sperm cell.
 When fertilization happens, a baby is conceived.
-When fertilization does not happen, a woman’s monthly cycle will continue to progress.
+When fertilization does not happen, menstruation begins.

 Ovulation normally happens for just one day and occurs in the middle of a woman’s monthly cycle.
 This happens around two weeks before the end of her monthly cycle.
 One of the most important facts about ovulation to note is that it varies from woman to woman.
 There is no set pattern.

 Facts About Ovulation: What Factors Can Affect Ovulation?

 A woman is normally born with millions of immature eggs but only an estimated of 400 mature.
 These immature eggs or follicles undergo series of changes until maturation through hormonal influence.